Bhool Bhulaiyaa 2: Plot

-The sisters had migrated to the mansion when their father, Debanshu, was asked to manage accounts for the Thakurs.
-Debanshu's biased affection for Anjulika's talents instilled jealousy in Manjulika, which turned into hatred.
-Both sisters fell in love with Kunwar Thakur, Reet's elder brother.
-However, Kunwar reciprocated Anjulika's feelings, leaving Manjulika fuming and deceived.
-Mannjulika, who sought solace in learning black magic, decided to use the magic as a weapon against Anjulika.
-On the night of Kunwar and Anjulika's wedding, Manjulika brutally stabbed Debanshu for finding out the truth and set out to murder Anjulika, but Anjulika saved herself and stabbed Manjulika in self-defense, killing her.
-Despite being dead, Manjulika did not leave the family alone, as her spirit continued to harm them and paralyzed Kunwar by pushing him off the balcony.
-The priests captured Manjulika and locked her in the room on the third floor.
+A flashback reveals that the sisters had moved to the mansion when their father, Debanshu, was appointed to manage the Thakurs' accounts.
+Debanshu's preferential treatment towards Anjulika's talents instilled jealousy in Manjulika, which gradually turns into hatred.
+Both sisters fall in love with Kunwar Thakur, Reet's elder brother.
+However, Kunwar reciprocates Anjulika's feelings, leaving Manjulika enraged and heartbroken.
+Seeking solace in learning black magic, Manjulika decides to use it as a weapon against Anjulika.
+On the night of Kunwar and Anjulika's wedding, Manjulika brutally stabs Debanshu after he discovers the truth and sets out to murder Anjulika.
+However, Anjulika defends herself and fatally stabs Manjulika in self-defence.
+Even after death, Manjulika's spirit continues tormenting the family and paralyses Kunwar by pushing him off a balcony.
+The priests eventually capture Manjulika's spirit and imprison it in a room.

-After the flashback, Reet's father reveals to Ruhaan that Manjulika's curse had killed eight members of their family.
-One night, Chote Pandit finds Ruhaan and Reet roaming around the mansion and discovers the truth.
-With the help of his older brother Bade Pandit and his wife (whose business is being affected due to Ruhaan's popularity), Chote Pandit spearheads a search in the mansion.
-Knowing that no one would enter Manjulika's room, Reet resolves to hide there, and Chote Pandit's accusations are proved false to the family.
-Freed, Manjulika attacks Anjulika, who discovers the truth about Reet being alive and joins hands with Ruhaan and Reet to ward off the spirit.
-They take help from the same priest who captured Manjulika's spirit, but he tells them that he requires three days.
-Manjulika's spirit possesses the priest and makes him kill his disciples before being killed himself.
-Ruhaan encounters the spirit and falls off a terrace out of fear.
+After the flashback, Reet's father reveals to Ruhaan that Manjulika's curse has killed eight members of their family.
+Chote Pandit's elder brother, Bade Pandit, and his elder brother's wife, Panditayeen's business is suffering because of Ruhaan's popularity.
+One night, Chote Pandit finds Ruhaan and Reet wandering around the mansion and discovers the truth.
+With the help of Bade Pandit and Panditayeen, Chote Pandit leads a search of the mansion.
+Knowing that no one would dare enter Manjulika's room, Reet decides to hide there, and Chote Pandit's accusations are proven false to the family.
+Once freed, Manjulika attacks Anjulika, who discovers that Reet is alive and joins forces with Ruhaan and Reet to ward off the spirit.
+They seek help from the same priest who had captured Manjulika's spirit, but he informs them that he requires three days.
+Manjulika's spirit possesses the priest, forcing him to kill his disciples before he is himself killed.
+Ruhaan encounters the spirit and falls from a terrace in terror.

-Ruhaan returns to the palace, conversing in Bengali, and claims himself to be Manjulika, revealing that he is possessed.
-The Thakurs spot Reet and learn that she is alive.
-Ruhaan attacks Anjulika, who uses Reet as a human shield, by threatening to slit her throat if Ruhaan attacks her and addresses him as "Anjulika", which confuses the family.
-Ruhaan reveals that he has been putting up an act of being possessed by the spirit and that the woman who died in 2004 was actually Anjulika, while the one who is living with them is the real Manjulika.
+Ruhaan returns to the palace, singing and speaking in Bengali, claiming to be Manjulika, revealing that he is possessed.
+The Thakurs spot Reet and discover that she is alive.
+Ruhaan attacks Anjulika, who uses Reet as a human shield by threatening to slit her throat if Ruhaan attacks her, while addressing him as "Anjulika", confusing the family.
+Ruhaan then reveals that he had merely been pretending to be possessed and that the woman who died in 2004 was actually Anjulika, while the woman living with them is the real Manjulika.